New South Wales

 New South Wales (commonly abbreviated as NSW) is a state on the east coast of :Australia.
 It borders Queensland to the north, Victoria to the south, and South Australia to the west.
 Its coast borders the Coral and Tasman Seas to the east.
 The Australian Capital Territory and Jervis Bay Territory are enclaves within the state.
 New South Wales' state capital is Sydney, which is also Australia's most populous city.
-In December 2024, the population of New South Wales was over 8 million, making it Australia's most populous state.
-Just under two-thirds of the state's population, 5.3 million, live in the Greater Sydney area.
+In December 2024, the population of New South Wales was over 8.5 million, making it Australia's most populous state.
+Almost two-thirds of the state's population, 5.3 million, live in the Greater Sydney area.

 The Colony of New South Wales was founded as a British penal colony in 1788.
 It originally comprised more than half of the Australian mainland with its western boundary set at 129th meridian east in 1825.
 The colony then also included the island territories of Van Diemen's Land, Lord Howe Island, and Norfolk Island.
 During the 19th century, most of the colony's area was detached to form separate British colonies that eventually became the various states and territories of Australia.
-However, the Swan River Colony was never administered as part of New South Wales.
+The Swan River Colony (later called the Colony of Western Australia) was never administered as part of New South Wales.

-Lord Howe Island remains part of New South Wales, while Norfolk Island has become a federal territory, as have the areas now known as the Australian Capital Territory and the Jervis Bay Territory.
+Lord Howe Island remains part of New South Wales, while Norfolk Island became a federal territory, as have the areas now known as the Australian Capital Territory and the Jervis Bay Territory.

 History

 Aboriginal Australians

-The original inhabitants of New South Wales were the Aboriginal tribes who arrived in Australia about 40,000 to 60,000 years ago.
-Before European settlement there were an estimated 250,000 Aboriginal people in the region.
+The original inhabitants of New South Wales were the Aboriginal people who arrived in Australia about 40,000 to 60,000 years ago.
+Before European settlement, there were an estimated 250,000 Aboriginal people in the region.

-The Wodi wodi people are the original custodians of the Illawarra region of South Sydney.
-Speaking a variant of the Dharawal language, the Wodi Wodi peoples lived across a large stretch of land which was roughly surrounded by what is now known as Campbelltown, Shoalhaven River and Moss Vale.
+The Wodi wodi people, who spoke a variant of the Dharawal language, are the original custodians of an area south of Sydney which was approximately bounded by modern Campbelltown, Shoalhaven River and Moss Vale and included the Illawarra.

 The Bundjalung people are the original custodians of parts of the northern coastal areas.

-There are other Aboriginal peoples whose traditional lands are within what is now New South Wales, including the Wiradjuri, Gamilaray, Yuin, Ngarigo, Gweagal, and Ngiyampaa peoples.
+There are other Aboriginal peoples whose traditional lands are within what is now New South Wales, including the Wiradjuri, Gamilaray, Yuin, Ngarigo, Gweagal and Ngiyampaa peoples.